-Historically, demand for titanium minerals and zircon has displayed generally steady, GDP-related, growth characteristics.
-Increasing demand for mineral sand products from developing countries has become increasingly evident over recent years.
+Historically, demand for mineral sands products has displayed generally steady, GDP-related, growth characteristics.
+Increasing demand for mineral sand products from developing countries as they move towards modernization has supported steady growth in the industry.
 Titanium minerals and zircon constitute a relatively secure input source to a range of industrial and end-consumer applications, with relatively low threats from substitutes.

-Zircon prices trebled during 2011 to peak around US$2,400-$2,600 per tonne for bulk shipments FOB Australia but have since retraced to around US 950/t.
-The short to medium term outlook for the zircon market looks to be stable with prices holding for the past 6 months.
+The short to medium term outlook for the zircon market looks to be stable with prices holding for the latter part of 2016 supported by price increases reported during the early part of 2017.
 The longer-term outlook for zircon prices remains positive due to increasing demand and a limited pool of new projects in development.

 Titanium Minerals – rutile, ilmenite, leucoxene and synthetic rutile – are the principal feedstock for pigment production which is the major use for TiO2 material representing as much as 85-90% of the global consumption.
 The Titanium material is used to make a pure white additive, which is light refractive, and used to produce materials such as plastics, paints and paper.
 Other applications for titanium products include TiO2 sponge for the production of Titanium metal, and welding rod applications.